testourii/SEMIOT-PROJECT/README.md

 ②**Work Flow Tab**

-③**Initial SEMIoT Flow Tab :** contains our generated security graph from the work flow
+③**Initial SEMIoT Flow Tab :** contains the generated security graph from the work flow

-④**Final SEMIot Flow Tab :** containes the final security graph after calculate and analyse the security degree and the security label of all nodes
+④**Final SEMIot Flow Tab :** containes the final security graph after calculate and analyse the security degree and the security label between all nodes

 ## Example